ternakkode/langleio/README.md

 3. Other users make bids.
 4. Bidding ends, and a winner is chosen.
     - A chat room will be created for the seller and buyer to facilitate the transaction.
+        - To ensure privacy, some security and encryption mechanisms will be implemented, such as digital signatures, so that only the seller and buyer who are able to access the conversation.
     - The seller will send instructions on how to claim the item they are selling.
         - If the seller does not send the details within 3x24 hours, the auction will be cancelled, and the auction winner will receive a refund.
         - A smart contract function will be called to add a flag to the auction in the blockchain as "SELLER SENT."